dotnet/docs-maui/docs/fundamentals/gestures/swipe.md

 SwipeGestureRecognizer swipeGesture = new SwipeGestureRecognizer { Direction = SwipeDirection.Up | SwipeDirection.Down };
 ```

-Alternatively, a `SwipeGestureRecognizer` for each swipe direction can be created to recognize swipes in every direction:
+Alternatively, a <xref:Microsoft.Maui.Controls.SwipeGestureRecognizer> for each swipe direction can be created to recognize swipes in every direction:

 ```xaml
 <BoxView Color="Teal" ...>